 Building regulations stipulate certain access requirements, but using Stated Preferences analysis and cost-benefit data, researchers found that some features suited a wide group, while others suited only a few.
 The question then is, if the feature for the few costs the most, should it be included or ignored in a retrofit?

-The technical methods are explained in their conference paper.
+The technical methods are explained in a conference paper.
 It includes what was measured and how they were valued.
 The discussion section of the paper sums up the study.
 They found that Stated Preferences analysis and cost-benefit data can show the social and economic benefits of different features.
 For example, a handrail on stairs can pay back six times the investment.
 Among high benefit features, were good lighting, visual and tactile markings, and stair handrails.
 However, the story is not quite this simple and the researchers point to this.

 The 18 Measures